 For women, decreased armpit and pubic hair and decreased sexual desire

-a life-threatening emergency.
+This can be a life-threatening emergency.
 Symptoms include:

 Shock, or very low blood pressure and loss of consciousness

-Sudden, severe abdominal (belly) pain
+Sudden, severe belly pain

 Vomiting and diarrhea